William Rede (by 1529–at least 1569)

-William Rede (born by 1529 - at least 1569) was an English politician during the reign of Mary I of England.
+William Rede (by 1529 – at least 1569) was an English politician during the reign of Mary I of England.

 Life

 Rede was probably the son of the clothier Thomas Rede.
 He was probably the William who was from Yate, Gloucestershire and married a daughter of the clothier, Walter Bailey.
 He had a son, Edward Rede.
-In 1554, he was described as 'of Bristol', suggesting a possible connection to William Rede I.
+In 1554, he was described as 'of Bristol', suggesting a possible connection to another William Rede, also a politician who died in 1558.

 Career

 Rede was a Member of Parliament for Devizes in October 1553.
 He was admitted to the Middle Temple.